 - Algebra (80%)

 - Surds (26%)

-- Quadratics (17%1)
+- Quadratics (17%)

 - Graphs and functions (15%)

 - Indices (14%)

-- Solving equations (12%1).
+- Solving equations (12%3).

 Most of the respondents indicated that they taught generic algebra skills, but some of them focused on particular areas of algebra that students found difficult.
+For example:

-"General algebraic manipulation and the solving of linear, quadratic and simultaneous equations."
+General algebraic manipulation and the solving of linear, quadratic and simultaneous equations.

-"Factorising.
+Factorising.
 Expanding brackets.
-Simultaneous equations."
+Simultaneous equations.

-"Algebra, algebra and algebra, and the basic concepts that are connected to sim[ultaneous] equations, factorising, dealing with brackets either way - geometry a bit too"
+Algebra, algebra and algebra, and the basic concepts that are connected to sim[ultaneous] equations, factorising, dealing with brackets either way - geometry a bit too.

-Other respondents mentioned areas of mathematics that were needed for B grade GCSE students who were studying AS/ A level mathematics.
+Other respondents mentioned areas of Mathematics that were needed for B grade GCSE students who were studying AS/A level Mathematics.
+For example:

-"Algebra is needed for the lower ability students who take on A level with a grade B at GCSE."
+Algebra is needed for the lower ability students who take on A level with a grade B at GCSE.